Self Sovereign Identities, COVID 19 & Public Transport

 While many agree with the idea that such applications may be helpful, there is also a widely-held concern about these applications and personal privacy.
-In this article I will give a high level description on how Self Sovereign Identities (SSI) can help to address these risks and protecting privacy.
+In this article, I will give a high-level description of how Self Sovereign Identities (SSI) can help to address these risks and protecting privacy.

 What IS lacking, however, is a framework that can properly manage and share key private data while protecting and respecting privacy.

 I propose that we build a new shared framework.
 An Interoperable Data Ecosystem that supports Self-Sovereign Identities.

 An ecosystem in which people have full authority over their own data, that can be verified by authorities, employers, and governments.
 The verification of this data can be requested by users, mobility companies, and other organizations.
 The actual data itself remains in the hands and in full control of the user.
 Only the verification of data is stored on a shared ledger.
 The actual data itself is never stored on a centralized server.

 Instead of developing, maintaining, and updating a lot of technical connections between different companies, each participant manages only its own connection to the underlying blockchain.

 For any SSI platform to be successful, it needs to address the following aspects:

 - An identity is unique, long-lasting, and independent